 You have to take Part B once your or your spouse’s employment ends.
 Medicare becomes your primary insurer once you stop working, even if you’re still covered by the employer-based plan or COBRA.
 If you don’t enroll in Part B, your insurer will “claw back” the amount it paid for your care when it finds out.
 At that point, you would need to enroll in Part B, but might no longer qualify for the SEP if you delayed enrolling for more than 8 months.

 (Enrolling in Medicare when you already have COBRA will cause the COBRA coverage to end.
 If this happens, your spouse and any dependents can continue coverage under the COBRA plan, even though you are no longer covered.)

 How do I use the Part B SEP?

-You should document the phone call with SSA and keep copies of the enrollment forms once you submit them in case you need to follow up.
+You should write down what you talk about with Social Security, and keep copies of the enrollment forms you submit in case you need to follow up.
 If your enrollment request is denied, you’ll have the chance to appeal.

-While people 65 and older only qualify for this SEP if they have coverage through their own or a spouse’s job, disabled individuals under 65 also can qualify if they’re covered through a non-spouse family member’s job-based insurance.
+People 65 and older only qualify for this SEP if they have coverage through their own or their spouse’s job, but disabled individuals can also qualify because they’re covered by a non-spouse family member’s plan.

 Contributions to healthinsurance.org and medicareresources.org represent only his own views.